-In simple terms budgeting is creating a plan on how to spend and save your money, it is the fundamental step in achieving financial literacy, which should lead to financial security and greater choices.
+Budgeting involves creating a plan on how to spend and save your money, it is the fundamental step in achieving financial literacy, which should lead to financial security and greater choices.
 This may help you meet your personal and financial goals in life.